0xmoei/Install-Linux-on-Windows/README.md

 #

 ## Optional: Change user
-There are 2 ways to login to ubuntu: 1.
-You are `root` (administrator with full permissions), or 2. you are an specific `user` with specific permissions
+There are 2 ways to login to ubuntu:
+* 1. You are `root` (administrator with full permissions)
+* 2. you are an specific `user` with specific permissions

 You see by entering `whoami`, I am logged in as user:mirana